Jonatan Berggren's path to sticking with Detroit Red Wings: 'Make plays & work hard'

 NO ROOM FOR ERROR: Red Wings' playoff leeway all but gone after five straight losses

-It was the availability of players like Berggren, a second-round pick from 2018, that helped persuade general manager Steve Yzerman to stand pat at Friday's trade deadline.
-Why use draft capital or a player to add a newcomer when Berggren was only a phone call away.
-The 23-year-old has 46 points in 43 games with the Grand Rapids Griffins, and had worked on the defensive side of his game.
+It was the availability of players such as Berggren, a second-round pick from 2018, that helped persuade general manager Steve Yzerman to stand pat at Friday's trade deadline.
+Why use draft capital or a player to add a newcomer when Berggren was only a phone call away?
+The 23-year-old has 46 points in 43 games with the Grand Rapids Griffins while working on the defensive side of his game.

 More work in that area is still needed, as he gifted the Vegas Golden Knights a goal off a turnover, which, as Lalonde put it, "we have enough of that in our DNA, we don’t need to add one more.